How Do I Get Wi-Fi in My Car?

 Obviously, this isn’t the most convenient (or even secure) way to get Wi-Fi in your car, but it’s by far the cheapest.
 You’ll probably also get decent speeds, although the connection will be slower than a home broadband setup.

 Another way to get free Wi-Fi is by using a public hotspot from your home internet provider.
-Xfinity hosts millions of Wi-Fi hotspots in public areas across the country, and you can use them if you have Xfinity internet at home.
+Spectrum and Xfinity, for example, host millions of Wi-Fi hotspots in public areas across the country.
+You can use them if you have an account with that provider.
 Just sign on using your home internet username and password.
-Spectrum and some other providers also host public hotspots which you can use in the same way.

 Not sure where to find free public Wi-Fi?
-You can start with any of the businesses listed below.
+You can start with any of the options listed below.

 Popular restaurant chains with free Wi-Fi: